 - Each control point map will consist of two total halves.
 The first half is to be played to a total of 3 capture rounds, or until a 30 minute time limit has been reached.
 The second half ends if a team reaches a total of 5 captures, or if the 30 minute time limit is reached.
 If both teams are tied after the second half, the match will go into overtime.
-If teams are still tied after the overtime half has finished, a single and final golden cap will commence.
-The first team to capture the middle point will win the match.
+There is no time limit for overtime, and the win is awarded to the first team to capture the final control point.
 No ties are allowed.

 - Each king of the hill map will consist of two halves.
 The first half is over when one team reaches 2 total captures, otherwise known as rounds.
 The match is over when one team has 4 total rounds.